HL7/crmi-ig/input/pages/introduction.md

 * Track changes
 * Content version control

-An example of an authoring system is: Visual Studio Code (with various plugins); git; build tools (IG Publisher and Sushi).
+An example of an authoring system is: Visual Studio Code (with various plugins); git; build tools (IG Publisher and SUSHI).
 In this case the authoring content could be stored in a filesystem as text files in a git repository.

 An authoring system MAY use an Authoring Knowledge Repository and Authoring Knowledge Terminology Services to aid in the authoring process.